zoovy/nodejs-proxy/README.md

 RATIONALE
 ===
-Node.js is a pretty f*cking amazing programming environment, but despite having full windows support of Chromes V8 and ability to access hardware, and other system resources filesystem NPM's, it requires users to start/stop via arcane dos prompts.
+Node.js is a pretty f*cking amazing programming environment.
+BUT Despite having full support of Chromes V8 Javascript Engine WITH the ability to access hardware, and other system resources filesystem via a plethora of NPM's, Node.js requires users to start/stop via kludgy dos prompts.
 It (at this point) isn't embeddable into C#/.net apps .. although we're working on that.

-Now I realize that white-beareded wizard system-admins love command lines, and considering I've spent a good portion of my career in that role I've always appreciated how /simply intimidating/ they are.
+Now I realize that many white-beareded wizard system-admins love command lines.
+I've personally spent a great portion of my career in a sys-admin role I've always appreciated how /simply intimidating/ a good ole' command line is --with --lots of --parameters "that aren't always clear".

-Old-school DOS directory navigation and command lines scare the piss out of web-developers and end-users.
 But command lines in Windows are obtuse.
-Hell, command lines in any environment which allows spaces with tab based command completion is just dancing with the devil as far as I'm concerned.
+DOS directory navigation and using command lines with no CTRL+C/CTRL+V cut/paste either scare or frustrate nearly everybody who uses them.
+Hell, as a programmer using command lines in any environment which allows spaces based tab command completion makes me feel dirty all over.
-The programmer side of appreciates why "My Documents" is great for end-users by teaching them to isolate their code and data, I personally loathe the fact that Vista/Win8 use the UAC to enforce placing files in the oddest freaking locations which ALWAYS seem to include spaces.
-As a Linux admin fluent in command line I find this alien landscape frightening.
-The goal of this is to bring the power of Node.js to end users running Win7/8/Vista and teach more web-developers to use Git.
-(Both things I consider to be noble causes)
+The programmer side of me appreciates why "My Documents" is great to teach end-users to isolate their code (applications) and data, but I loathe the fact that Vista/Win8 use the UAC to enforce placing files in the oddest freaking locations which ALWAYS seem to include spaces.
+As a Linux admin fluent in command line I find this alien landscape frightening, even though I know DOS very well.
+The great 8.3 compromise of Win95 never quite sat well with me.
+So the goal of this app is to bring the power of Node.js to end users running Win7/8/Vista and teach more web-developers to use Git.
+(Both things I consider to be noble causes) by eliminating the DOS command line that seems to be the barrier to adoption.

 LONG TERM GOALS
 ===